Mulvaney says he expects to stick around until 2020

 Mulvaney made the comments during the Milken Institute’s annual global conference in California where he was interviewed on stage by Fox Business Network host Maria Bartiromo.
 He says the president had “the right team on the field” when he arrived, but that they “just need to be managed a different way.”

 Mulvaney says the difference between him and his predecessor, John Kelly, is that Kelly “openly let everybody know who worked for him that he hated his job,” which Mulvaney says hurt morale.
-Now, he’s claims the White House is a “fun place to work.”
+Now, he’s claiming the White House is a “fun place to work.”